-So, investing most of your waking hours in the business has been a way of life for about as long as you can remember.
-And most of the other events you've done have been, in some way, related to the company.
-This is just the way it's been since you got started, oh so long ago.
-Again, like most of your colleagues, your work is your life.
-Which means it's pretty hard to imagine life without the business.
-No client lunches, no staff meetings, no books to review, no business advisors to consult with - these are the things that made up your daily schedule for years.
+So, devoting most of your waking hours to your career has been a way of life for about as long as you can remember.
+And most of the other events you've done have been, in some way, related to the industry or your firm.
+This is just the way its been since you got started.
+Like most of your peers, your work is your life.
+Which means it's pretty hard to imagine life without the job.
+No client lunches, no staff meetings, no financials to prepare, no sales people to deal with - these are the things that made up your daily schedule for years.

-So, if you're seriously considering turning over the reins to someone else or selling the business, you have to ask yourself, what's next?
-What will you do with those 50, 60, or 80 hours a week?
-What could be as invigorating, challenging, and consuming as running the business?
+So, if you're seriously considering hanging it all up and retiring, you have to ask yourself, what's next?
+What will you do with those 40, 50, or 60 hours a week?
+What could be as invigorating, challenging, and consuming as the accomplishments from an outstanding career?
 You're not so old that lounging around - resting - has much appeal.
 If you're 65 years old, the IRS mortality tables say you'll live another 21 years.
 If you are healthier and wealthier than most, you can figure even longer, maybe another 25 or even 30 years.
-So, you might have as many years in front of you as you've spent running the company!
+So, you might have as many years in front of you as you've spent in your field!
 This really starts to beg the question, what's next?